-Below is a printable recipe to save for later.
+Below is a printable recipe to take to the store.

 Super Easy Fall Peanut Butter Haystacks

-12 oz bag Peanut Butter flavored candy melts
+- 12 oz Peanut Butter flavored candy melts

 - Take your brown permanent marker and color a “handle” on the top of the “pitchfork”.
 Let dry.